ajjackson/vasp-docker/README.md

 codes are useful, but modern operating systems/compilers may not play well with old code.

-This repo only contains Docker stuff and no Vasp code.
+This repo only contains Docker stuff and no Vasp code (apart from the makefile.include which... should be ok to share, right?).
 To use it:

 - Copy vasp.5.4.4.tar.gz and patch.5.4.4.16052018 into this directory
 - Delete previous image builds with `docker rmi vasp`